NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

 #### skills.authorization.userInfoHealthCheckUri endpoint

 Health check endpoint.
-The endpoint configured by ``skills.authorization.userInfoHealthCheckUri`` property should return the following JSON object:
+The endpoint is configured via the ``skills.authorization.userInfoHealthCheckUri`` property and should return the following JSON object:

 ``` json
 {"status":"UP"}